-To help you get into the holiday spirit, we’ve drawn up a shortlist of the five best Christmas markets in the UK for 2019.
+To help you get into the holiday spirit, we’ve drawn up a shortlist of the five best Christmas markets in the UK for 2022.
 These markets have something for the entire family – rides for the kids, quaint shops and indulgent food stalls.
-Here are our top five -
+Our top 5 UK Christmas markets for 2022 are:

 - Manchester Christmas Market

 - Bath Christmas Market

 Read on to find out what festive treats await at these great UK Christmas markets and how to get there by train.
 Avoid the nightmare of city-centre parking and travel by rail!